-Construction equipment and contractor’s tool coverage
+Construction equipment and contractors tool coverage

 How many thousands of dollars worth of tools and equipment have you acquired for your business over the years?
 Even to get started, a significant investment in tools is usually required.
-For most contractors, tools insurance coverage is a must-have.
+For most contractors, tools insurance coverage is a must.

-Hand tools such as hammers, wrenches, crowbars, saws, and screwdrivers
+- Hand tools such as hammers, wrenches, crowbars, saws and screwdrivers

-Contractor gear such as hard hats, goggles, gloves, knee pads, tool bags, belts, and uniforms
+- Contractor gear such as hard hats, goggles, gloves, knee pads, tool bags, belts and uniforms

-Other contracting tools including shovels, wheelbarrows, ladders, and cleaning supplies
+- Other contracting tools including shovels, wheelbarrows, ladders and cleaning supplies

-Insurance coverage for construction & contractor equipment
+Insurance coverage for construction and contractor equipment

 Examples of contractor equipment you’ll likely want fully insured include:

 Other contractor insurance options

 Depending on the size and type of your operation, there are other valuable coverage options that may be important to have.
 Here are a few of them.